 Top 10 Best Pacifiers for Breastfed Babies

 These Nanobebe pacifiers are a new design made from super soft silicone and are designed to contour around babies mouth for a snug fit.
 Unlike some other pacifiers, they are made from 100% flexible silicone to gift a soft-feeling experience like mom.
 The lightweight ergonomic design helps baby keep this pacifier in their mouth.
 These are a great option to test out with your breastfed baby, especially if you are using the Nanobebe bottles.
+This is my top best pacifier for breastfed babies because of their popularity and their specific design.

 The MAM pacifiers are available in a wide variety of colors, shapes and sizes to try out as baby grows.
 Additionally, these pacifiers usually come with a case that can be used for storing the pacifiers or for sanitizing them in the microwave.
 Which is a really nice bonus.
 One drawback is they don’t work with a lot of the standard pacifier clips as there is no ring on the back to tie them around.